 On the death of their father, Duncan Stewart Robertson (aged 5) inherited Carronvale whilst the 2 year old James Peter Robertson inherited another estate, 'Roehill', located in Perthshire.

-In 1829, Duncan Robertson (born 1781) was recorded as the joint owner of 'Struan Castle' along with Alexander Robertson.
+In 1829, Duncan Robertson (1781 - 1850) was recorded as the joint owner of 'Struan Castle' along with Alexander Robertson.
 Alexander is believed to be Alexander Robertson, the son of James and Isabell Robertson (nee Grahame) (born 1 September 1783, baptised 5 September 1783, Callander (BDM Record) - 1854, Callander (BDM Record)), recorded as an absentee owner when awarded compensation of £657 5s 10d first for 40 slaves, then a received further compensation for 54 slaves on the Struan Castle estate.
-In Pigot's 1837 National Commercial Directory Alexander Robertson was recorded at East Mains, Callander; in 1851 Alexander Robertson aged 64 [sic] was living at 32 East Mains Callander with his brother James (born 1790) and was described as 'proprietor in Jamaica'.
+In Pigot's 1837 National Commercial Directory Alexander Robertson was recorded at East Mains, Callander; in 1851 Alexander Robertson aged 64 [sic] was living at 32 East Mains Callander with his brother James (born 1780) and was described as 'proprietor in Jamaica'.
 Alexander inherited £1000 under the will of his brother Henry Robertson of Mansfield Callander, proved 21/10/1854.

 Samuel Sharpe led the largest uprising by enslaved people in 1831.
 It started out peacefully, with enslaved Africans refusing to work.
 But things escalated and, in resistance, Africans burnt down houses and warehouses full of sugar cane, causing over 1 million pounds worth of damage.
 More than 200 plantations in north Jamaica were taken over as more than 20,000 enslaved people seized control of large chunks of land.
 Many plantations were destroyed.
 The 'plantocracy class' (which included Duncan Robertson (born 1781) - see below) carried out 'ferocious reprisals'.